Skip to main content

 Any test that’s used to diagnose a condition, including Alzheimer’s disease, needs to be accurate to make sure the diagnosis is reliable.

-This recent study evaluated the new blood test in over 1,000 older adults.
+A clinical study evaluated the new blood test in over 1,000 older adults.
 The blood test detected Alzheimer’s disease with about 90% accuracy, which is very high.
 In comparison, standard methods used to diagnose Alzheimer's are about 60% to 70% accurate.
-Lower accuracy means the current tests may miss a diagnosis.
+Since these other tests are less accurate, they may miss a diagnosis.

 Scientists hope that this new blood test can be used to diagnose adults with Alzheimer’s more quickly and accurately than current methods.
 An earlier diagnosis means that people with Alzheimer's can be treated sooner.
 It may also help researchers discover new therapies.